vmware/versatile-data-kit/specs/vep-1493-vault-integration/README.md

       * Is it logged?
   * What secrets are needed by the components?
 How are these secrets secured and attained?
 -->

+## Alternatives

+### "Separate secrets and properties API" vs "Secrets as part of the existing  properties API"

+During the initial architecture of this feature we had a discussion on whether the secrets should be part of the existing properties api/interface.
+We also reached out to several people whom we consider power users of VDK and everyone agreed that the secrets should be part of a separate interface as this would eliminate ambiguity and provide clear separation between the two types of data.

+Also storing secrets separately would overall decrease the number of updates of secrets which is generally undesirable due to Vault's characteristics where frequent updates of secrets could lead to high latency and reduced performance.

+### Storing all properties in Vault

+We are not going to start storing all properties in vault as secrets as Vault is not designed to handle frequent updates of the entries stored within.

+Our general guidance for properties is that they should be used to store state, e.g. last time stamp or last record of processed data which could change frequently.
+We have observed data jobs where users update the properties quite often, multiple times per single data job run, which is not suitable for secrets stored in Vault.

+To that end we are going to keep the two functionalities separate.